What are wire rope sockets ?

 Swageless sockets can be applied with just a pair of pliers, but won’t be as strong.
 Experienced riggers can carry out some swaging onsite with the use of specialist, portable swaging tools and resins.

-A wedge socket termination for wire ropes may be practical when the fitting needs changing frequently, i.e. if the end of the wire rope is in a high wear area, the rope might be trimmed periodically, which results in the end termination being detached and re-applied.
+A wedge socket termination for wire ropes may be practical when the fitting needs changing frequently. i.e. if the end of the wire rope is in a high wear area.
+The rope might be trimmed periodically, which results in the end termination being detached and re-applied.
 An effective case is on a dragline, where the end loop of the wire rope enters a tapering opening inside the socket, wrapped around a separate part known as the wedge.
-This arrangement is hammered into place, and the load slowly fitted onto the rope, as the weight increases on the wire rope, the wedge will become safer, gripping the rope more tightly.
+This arrangement is hammered into place, and the load slowly fitted onto the rope.
+As the weight increases on the wire rope, the wedge will become safer, gripping the rope more tightly.

-Poured sockets are widely used to create a very strong, permanent end termination.
+These specific poured sockets are widely used to create a very strong, permanent end termination.
 Poured sockets possess a tapering cavity in the line with the proposed course of strain.
 The end of the wire rope is inserted from the small end with the wires being splayed out within the cone.
 The cone is subsequently filled up with molten zinc, or an epoxy resin.